Balachandru0805/NFT-Data-Analysis-using-SQL/README.md

 # NFT-Data-Analysis-using-SQL
-They are digital assets stored on the blockchain.
+NFT data are digital assets stored on the blockchain.
 The future of NFT’s is unclear as much of the NFT’s turned out to be scams of sorts since the field is wildly unregulated.